Clarifications on CBD and Drug Testing

 Epidiolex is an ultrapure extract of the Cannabis Sativa plant.
-The Epidiolex extraction process essentially eliminates all of the THC component from the solution.
+The Epidiolex extraction process essentially eliminates all of the THC components from the solution.
 If a drug screening donor is using Epidiolex, that donor will not test positive for marijuana.
 The reason for this is that all drug testing looks for THC or a unique metabolite of THC.
 CBD is not THC.

 Best Practice Recommendations

-Let the buyer beware – CBD as a medication has the majority of the therapeutic actions associated with medical marijuana (particularly for seizure control and chronic pain).
+Let the buyer beware – CBD as medication has the majority of the therapeutic actions associated with medical marijuana (particularly for seizure control and chronic pain).
 However, many of the state dispensaries as well as online retailers of this product are not FDA approved and do not follow the process to remove THC to a degree that will not affect a drug test.
-If you work for an organization that has a drug-free workplace program, I strongly encourage you to obtain your recommended CBD product from a FDA approved manufacturer.
+If you work for an organization that has a drug-free workplace program, I strongly encourage you to obtain your recommended CBD product from an FDA-approved manufacturer.
 Remember, the allegation of CBD use is not a reasonable medical explanation for a positive THC drug test result and it will be up to the employer to assess that positive result.

-Find free resources to help your company develop its marijuana policy at our Resource Library
+Find free resources to help your company develop its marijuana policy at our Resource Library.